A theory of Automated Market Makers in DeFi: Introduction

 \section{Introduction}

-Decentralized finance (DeFi) is a software infrastructure, based on blockchains and smart contracts, which allows users to create and trade crypto-assets without the intermediation of central authorities, unlike traditional finance \cite{werner2021sok}. \emph{Automated Market Makers (AMMs)} are one of the main DeFi archetypes: roughly, AMMs are decentralized markets of crypto-tokens, providing users with three core operations: depositing crypto-tokens to obtain shares in an AMM; the dual operation of redeeming shares in the AMM for the underlying tokens; swapping tokens of a certain type for tokens of another type.
-Despite the apparent simplicity of these operations, AMMs manifest an emerging behaviour, where users are incentivized to swap tokens to keep their swap rates aligned with the exchange rates given by price oracles.
+Decentralized finance (DeFi) is a software infrastructure, based on blockchains and smart contracts, which allows users to create and trade crypto-tokens without the intermediation of central authorities, unlike traditional finance \cite{werner2021sok,Qin21CefiDefi}. \emph{Automated Market Makers (AMMs)} are one of the main DeFi archetypes: roughly, AMMs are decentralized markets of crypto-tokens, providing users with three core operations: depositing crypto-tokens to obtain shares in an AMM; the dual operation of redeeming shares in the AMM for the underlying tokens; and swapping tokens of a given type for tokens of another type.
+The amount of tokens received by a user upon a swap is algorithmically determined by the AMM: roughly, this is the amount of tokens sent from the user to the AMM, times the \emph{swap rate}, which is computed by the AMM based on its internal state and the input amount.

+Despite the apparent simplicity of these operations, AMMs manifest an emerging behaviour, where users are incentivized to swap tokens to keep their swap rates aligned with the \emph{exchange rate}, \ie the ratio between the prices of the exchanged tokens given by external price oracles.
 Namely, if an AMM offers a better swap rate than the oracles' exchange rate, rational users will perform swaps to narrow the gap.
+Formally, the optimal strategy can be seen as the solution of a game, called the \emph{arbitrage game}.
+Executing the optimal strategy closes the gap between AMM's and oracles' exchange rates, and in this sense AMMs offer users exhange rates that align towards the external, global exchange rates.